voire/vuerest/README.md

 ### Custom methods' combinations

-Feel free to 'construct' your own composables for specific domains with separated methods:
+Feel free to 'construct' your own composables for specific domains with separated methods.
+For example, for a domain with `read`, `find`, `create` and `remove` methods provided, you may specify something like this:
 ```ts
 export function useThatOneDomain<...>(
   url: MaybeRef<string>,